-The quiet, remote, revitalizing peace of Orcas Island in the springtime may just be one of the island’s best kept [tourist] secrets.
+On Orcas Island off the northern coast of Washington State, the calm, revitalizing vibe of early spring may just be one of the island's best kept secrets.

-During our time on Orcas Island, we stayed at the Deer Harbor Inn (which we will be posting about in detail later this week).
+During our time on Orcas Island, we stayed at the Deer Harbor Inn.
 Once we had settled into our room in the lodge, we set out to explore.

 Everyone who knows me knows I have a weakness for long, beautiful earrings (plus I have a thing for mermaids) so it’s no surprise that I fell in love with this mermaid earring holder!